Two stability theorems on plethysms of Schur functions: Introduction

 \subsubsubsection{\names{Briand--Orellana--Rosas}Result (7) in \cite{BriandOrellanaRosas}} This states that $\langle s_\nu \circ s_\mu, s_\lambda \rangle = \langle s_\nu \circ s_{\mu+(M^\ell)}, s_{\lambda + n(M^\ell)} \rangle$ provided that $\ell(\nu) \le \ell$.
 This is a weaker version of Theorem~1.2 in \cite{deBoeckPagetWildon} by de Boeck, Paget and Wildon, discussed below.

 \subsubsubsection{Result (9) in \cite{BriandOrellanaRosas}} This states that is constant, where $R$ is the number of semistandard tableaux of shape $\mu$ with entries from $\{1,\ldots, \ell\}$ and $q = R|\mu|/\ell$.
 By Theorem~\ref{thm:nuStable} applied with the strongly $\ell$-maximal signed weight $\bigl(\varnothing, (q^\ell) \bigr)$ (see Lemma~\ref{lemma:allTableauFamily}) the plethysm coefficient is ultimately constant.
-In fact this theorem implies the more general result where $\mu$ is replaced with an arbitrary skew partition.
+In fact Theorem~\ref{thm:nuStable} implies the more general result in which $\mu$ is replaced with an arbitrary skew partition.
 The relevant strongly maximal semistandard signed tableau family is, as one would expect from the statement of~(9), all semistandard tableaux of shape~$\mu$ with entries from $\{1,\ldots, \ell\}$.
-While the `signed' generality is irrelevant here, this was an important motivating example for strongly maximal signed weights.
 Corollary~\ref{cor:nuStableSharpPositiveNonSkew} can be used to give explicit stability bounds for~\eqref{eq:BOR}; Proposition~\ref{prop:BOR} shows that in many cases of interest, stability is immediate.

 \subsubsubsection{\names{Brion}Theorem \cite[\S 2.1]{BrionStability}} This states that $\langle s_\nu \circ s_{\mu + M\kappa}, s_{\lambda + nM\kappa}\rangle$ is ultimately constant.
 There is a bound implicitly defined using the root system of type~A. This is the special case of Theorem~\ref{thm:muStable} taking $\swtp{\kappa} = (\varnothing, \kappa)$.
 The bound from Theorem~\ref{thm:muStableSharp} is the same.